qor/qor/example/tutorial/bookstore/README.md

     <h1>{{call .t "frontend.books.List of Books"}}</h1>

 `frontend.books.List of Books` will become the key that will appear in your translations resource. (after you accessed it once.
-See [I18N](https://github.com/qor/qor/tree/docs_and_tutorial/example/tutorial/bookstore#i18n---translating-strings) - the NB at the end of the section if you don't know why).
+See [I18n](https://github.com/qor/qor/tree/docs_and_tutorial/example/tutorial/bookstore#i18n---translating-strings) - the NB at the end of the section if you don't know why).

-Go ahead an point your browser to:
+Go ahead and point your browser to:

 [http://localhost:9000/books](http://localhost:9000/books)